Act for the Development of Tourism

 Article 56

-In the event that foreign travel agency establish representatives in the Republic of China without obtaining approval, the representatives shall be fined between NT$10,000 and 50,000, and ordered to stop performing their operations.
+In the event that foreign travel agencies establish representatives in the Republic of China without obtaining approval, the representatives shall be fined between NT$10,000 and 50,000, and ordered to stop their operations.

 Article 57

-The central administrative authority may revoke its travel agency for violating the facts described in the preceding paragraph
+The central administrative authority may revoke travel agency licenses for the aforementioned violations.

-If the operators of tourist hotels, regular hotels, travel agencies, tourist amusement enterprises or home stay facilities fail to purchase liability insurance in accordance with Article 31, the administrative authority may issue a penalty of NT$30,000 to NT$500,000, order the enterprise to complete insurance purchase within a designated time, and if the enterprise fails to complete the purchase by the deadline, revoke its business operation license or registration.
+Operators of tourist hotels, hotels, travel agencies, tourist amusement enterprises, or homestay facilities who fail to purchase liability insurance in accordance with Article 31 may be fined NT$30,000 to NT$500,000.
+They shall be ordered to obtain the required insurance within a designated period, and failure to comply may result in license or registration revocation.

 Article 58

-Fines between NT$3,000 and 15,000 shall be imposed due to one of the following facts.
-Serious offenders may be ordered to suspend operation for fixed period or their operation licenses may be revoked.
+Fines between NT$3,000 and 15,000 shall be imposed in one of the following situations.
+Serious offenders may be ordered to suspend their operation for a fixed period or their operation licenses may be revoked.

-1. A manager of a travel agency violates paragraph 5 of Article 33 by simultaneously assuming position as manager at another travel agency, running his own travel agency, or operating travel agency on another person’s behalf.
+1. A manager of a travel agency violates paragraph 5 of Article 33 by simultaneously assuming a position as manager at another travel agency, running his own travel agency, or operating a travel agency on behalf of another person.

-2. Tour guides, tour managers or persons employed by the tourism industry operators violate the orders issued in accordance with this act.
+2. Tour guides, tour managers or persons employed by a tourism industry operator violate the orders issued in accordance with this act.

 The operation licenses of those who continue operations, after being ordered to suspend business operation, shall be revoked.